antoniomika/sish/README.md

         The address to listen for SSH connections (default "localhost:2222") -sish.auth
-        Whether or not to require auth on the SSH service -sish.bannedsubdomains string
+        Whether or not to require auth on the SSH service -sish.bannedcountries string
+        A comma separated list of banned countries -sish.bannedips string
+        A comma separated list of banned ips -sish.bannedsubdomains string
         A comma separated list of banned subdomains (default "localhost") -sish.bindrandom